abban-v/The-Final-Commit/README.md

 ## ⚙️ How to Run Locally

-Download the apk file and run it.
+Download the apk file and run it from actions tab.